 - 🚦 Traffic is terrible.
 If you’re staying within a mile of the Space Needle, it’s often faster to walk from destination to destination.

-- There is little street parking, and the parking lots that are available are expensive – often starting at about $12/hr on weekdays.
+- 🅿 There is very little street parking.
+Parking lots that are available are expensive – often starting at about $12/hr on weekdays.

-- Car break-ins happen constantly in downtown Seattle.
+- 🦹♀️🔨 Car break-ins happen constantly.
 If you leave anything visible in your car there’s a good chance it will be gone when you return.

 In Seattle, tourists can get around much easier by using rideshares or walking.
 Even public transportation in Seattle is easy to use- though it helps to have familiarity with city bus systems.

 If you’re a tourist planning on visiting Seattle without a rental car, you’re making a smart move!
 If you plan to navigate Seattle on foot, public transportation, or even ride shares, your best bet is to stay in the core of the city.
 While the official “downtown” neighborhood (which is filled with office high rises and corporate restaurants) isn’t very much fun to stay in for tourists, the downtown-adjacent neighborhoods are great alternatives and can put you within a five-minute walk of the space needle, the waterfront, Pike Place Market, and dozens of other attractions.